 5 Ask attendees to RSVP

 Meetings are important, but the people you invite need to clear their schedules to accommodate your gatherings.
+Shift plans, upcoming project deadlines, or key staff holidays can impact full attendance.
 And if your invitees are especially busy, getting an accurate headcount beforehand could be challenging.
 It’s no fun getting caught off guard when an unexpectedly small number of people show up, so you should ask for RSVPs in advance.
 Just ask people to say yes or no in a response back to you by a deadline.
 That’s an easy way to get an accurate headcount.

 6 End with a professional signature and branding